The associate degree in public health is an open access pathway to a bachelor’s degree in public health.

-Students may consider pursuing a Bachelor in Public Health while working, to open the door to a wider variety of careers in public health and provide upward mobility in their career field.
+Students are strongly encouraged to continue their education in public health with a Bachelor’s degree in Public Health to open the door to a wider variety of careers.
 After earning a bachelor degree, students may also choose to work toward a Master in Public Health.

-This degree allows students to transition into a community health role or healthcare administration role.
-The Bureau of Labor Statistics (BLS) projects employment of community health workers to grow 13 percent from 2019 to 2029, faster than the average for all occupations.
-According to the BLS, the median annual wage for health education specialists was $55,220 in May 2019.
+The Bureau of Labor Statistics (BLS) projects employment of community health educator to grow 13 percent from 2019 to 2029, faster than the average for all occupations.

-Students who choose to earn a bachelor’s degree in Public Health may work in other roles such as a research assistant, biostatistician, or environmental engineer.
+Students who choose to earn a bachelor’s degree in public health may work in roles such as community health educator, employee wellness coordinator, or environmental health educator.

 Professionals in public health work in a variety of settings such as: